🚫 Ad Blocker Detected

 # e.
 Bring app out of maintenance.

-# 5. Cleanup on the source:
+# 5. Cleanup on the source — by default pg_dbmigrator drops the slot and

-psql "$SOURCE" -c "SELECT pg_drop_replication_slot('pg_migrator_slot');"
+psql "$SOURCE" -c "SELECT pg_drop_replication_slot('pg_dbmigrator_slot');"

-psql "$SOURCE" -c "DROP PUBLICATION pg_migrator_pub;"
+psql "$SOURCE" -c "DROP PUBLICATION pg_dbmigrator_pub;"

 Total user-visible downtime is steps 4a–4e, which is typically tens of seconds.